hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

  1. Why get rid of BN in the first place[?](#alternatives)
  2. How (easy is it) to get rid of BN in ResNets[?](#moment-control)
  3. Can this also work for other architectures[?](#limitations)
- 4. Does this allow to gain insights into why normalization works so well[?](#normalization-insights)
+ 4. Does this allow us to gain insights into why normalization works so well[?](#normalization-insights)
  5. Wait a second...
 Are they getting rid of normalization or just BN?

 The goal of this blog post is to provide some insights w.r.t. these questions using the results from [Brock et al. (2021a)](#brock21characterizing).